Tanzyingsz/DDM-Dissertation/Dissertation 6.0.md

 ## 2.1 Storytelling

-### 2.1.1 Start From the Origin: What Is Storytelling?
+### 2.1.1 Start From The Origin: What Is Storytelling?

 To understand digital storytelling, we should first start from the very basic - story.
 A story contains a series of information that makes up narrative.
 In history, various definations are set for story.
 "Narratives are stories", through storytelling, one can understand his own life better(Shankar et al,2001).
 Stories create the experience that fulfill the listener's desire of searching for emotions(Fournier, 1998).
 "Human memory is story-based"(Schank, 1999) Human tend to store and retrieve information as stories.
 Therefore, people react to the information that is already a story faster and easier, and even experience pleasure in the process(Holt, 2013).